6502ts/6502.ts/README.md

 ## CPU

 On my 2.7 GHz core-i7 laptop, the EhBasic interpreter reaches top speeds of about 80 MHz with current V8 versions (Chrome & Node).
-Jägermonkey / Firefox are slower by about 40%.
+Ionmonkey / Firefox are slower by about 40%.
 Chrome Mobile on my Nexus 6P scores about 20 MHz.

 ## Atari 2600